 This timeout will allow you to take a fresh look.
 Change the focus temporarily from the sentences (or paragraph) and review the content globally.

 It is a bit like interim proofreading.
-However, this method is time-consuming and difficult to adapt when under pressure.
+However, this is a time-consuming method and difficult to carry out when under pressure.

 Your CAT tool may be of help and allow a rapid interim filter of significant parameters.

-Tip: during this process, you might come across mistakes in medical translation that are worth checking again in the final quality assessment.
+During these timeouts, you might come across mistakes in the translation that are worth checking again in the final quality assessment.
 Add them to the list of essential quality control points.

 4. Know your Acronyms: